chrislyons-dev/archlette/docs/plugins/extractors.md

       exclude: ['.terraform/**']
 ```

-Path resolves to archlette installation directory.
+Path resolves relative to Archlette's src directory.
 Use `./` for project-relative paths.

 ---